-7293 A red and black lacquer oi (armour box) decorated with gilt and shakudō (copper and gold alloy) fittings.
+7293 A red and black lacquer oi (Daimyo pannier chest) decorated with gilt and shakudō (copper and gold alloy) fittings.
 The front bears a biwa (Japanese lute) shaped bar which when removed reveals four doors enclosing two internal compartments separated by a shelf, the bottom compartment containing a tray.
 Each side is adorned with elaborate metalwork depicting sprays of kiku (chrysanthemum) and the back has two kiri mon (paulownia crest) above which there is a handle attached to a kiku mon (chrysanthemum crest) shaped plate.
 These two crests of high-ranking families appear throughout the fittings.

-Japan 16th century Muromachi period
+Japan 16th/17th century Momoyama period

 Dimensions H. 34½” x W. 23¼” x D. 19½” (87cm x 51cm x 49cm)